-- A. These provisions shall regulate the continuation, termination, and modification of lots, structures and uses that were lawfully established, but which no longer conform to the provisions of the Zoning Code due to a change in zoning boundaries, change in the regulations for the zone in which it is located or upon annexation.
-A change in ownership or tenancy without any change in use, occupancy, or development shall not affect any of the legal nonconforming rights, privileges and responsibilities provided under this Article. - BA.Lots, structures and uses not having previously acquired proper permits are illegal and subject to immediate abatement. - CB.
-It shall be the property owner's responsibility to provide evidence or information to justify the establishment of nonconforming rights. - DC.All decisions and determinations, related to nonconforming uses, structures, and lots including whether a lot, structure or use qualifies as nonconforming, whether a nonconforming structure or use can be restored after partial destruction, or whether a building permit can be issued for work on a nonconforming structure or use shall be the Community & Economic Development Director or his/her designee's responsibility.
+- A. Lots, structures and uses not having previously acquired proper permits are illegal and subject to immediate abatement. - B. It shall be the property owner's responsibility to provide evidence or information to justify the establishment of nonconforming rights. - C. All decisions and determinations related to nonconforming uses, structures, and lots_shall be the Community & Economic Development Director or his/her designee's responsibility.
 The Community & Economic Development Director or his/her designee may approve, deny, conditionally approve or refer any determination request to the Planning Commission.
-Any approval, denial, or conditional approval of the Community & Economic Development Director or his/her designee may be appealed in accordance with Chapter 19.680 (Appeals). - ED.
-Any nonconforming situation that becomes specifically authorized under the terms of an approval pursuant to the Zoning Code, such as but not limited to the granting of a Conditional Use Permit or Variance, shall henceforth be governed by the terms of such approval and shall no longer be considered to be a nonconformity, unless and until such approval expires or is revoked.
+Any approval, denial, or conditional approval of the Community & Economic Development Director or his/her designee may be appealed in accordance with Chapter 19.680 (Appeals). - D. Any nonconforming situation that becomes specifically authorized under the terms of an approval pursuant to the Zoning Code, such as but not limited to the granting of a Conditional Use Permit or Variance, shall henceforth be governed by the terms of such approval and shall no longer be considered to be a nonconformity, unless and until such approval expires or is revoked.